 The Early Alert Reporting System (EARS) is a tool for early identification and support of students who are struggling or may need additional care or resources.
 Faculty, staff, and students can contribute to campus wellness by identifying and assisting students who are having academic and/or other difficulties.

-EARS allows faculty and staff to listen for student challenges and refer a student who may be experiencing academic or non-academic concerns.
-Student issues may include poor attendance, low test scores, writing ability, family issues, financial responsibility, mental or physical wellness concerns, as well as making the transition to North Park.
+EARS allows faculty and staff to listen for student challenges and refer a student who may be experiencing academic or personal concerns.
+Student concerns may include poor class attendance, family issues, financial difficulties, mental or physical wellness concerns, or difficulty with the transition to North Park.

-Referrals are processed Monday through Friday from 8:00 a.m.–4:30 p.m.
-If you need immediate help, please contact Student Engagement at (773) 244-5737 or Campus Security at (773) 244-5600.
-If there is an emergency, please contact 911 and Campus Security at (773) 244-5600.
+Referrals are processed Monday through Friday from 8:30 a.m.–4:30 p.m.
+If you need immediate help, please contact Student Engagement at (773) 244-5737 or Campus Safety at (773) 244-5600.
+If there is an emergency, please call 911 and Campus Safety at (773) 244-5600.

 Distressed Student Protocol

-- Several absences from classes
+- Several absences from class or meetings

 - Change in hygiene or appearance